benjeems/koalabase/README.md

 # koalabase
+My Volunteer research on data from "Koalabase" Hospital and sightings data.
+An attempt to help shed light on the concerning rapid decline of the koala in South East Queensland.

+For full analysis, see my [website](https://dataviz.com.au/2018/06/06/koalabase-disease-and-accident-hospital/)

 South East Queensland koalas are currently undergoing a major population decline.
 Data on major causes of koala disease or injury has been collected, but no detailed epidemiological studies on morbidity and mortality exist.
 Additionally, a lack of standardised pathological analysis and scientific data management procedures to compile and analyse disease and mortalities, are major constraints on understanding the threats to SE-QLD koalas.” – From the University of Queensland Koalabase website